 Acne is almost a universal condition affecting nearly every teenager at some stage.
 When it progresses from more than the occasional pimple or extends into later life we consider it a medical condition.
-There are many types of Acne and so assessment by a Dermatologist ensures the appropriate treatment is prescribed and tailored specifically to your type of Acne.
-Our treatments include specialized face washes, gels and creams, systemic treatment (tablets) including antibiotics, hormonal treatment and Roaccutane (which can only be prescribed by a Dermatologist) as well as laser therapy and medical microdermabrasion.
+There are many types of acne and so assessment by a Dermatologist ensures the appropriate treatment is prescribed and tailored specifically to your condition.
+Our treatments include specialized face washes, gels and creams, systemic treatment (tablets) including antibiotics, hormonal treatment and medications (which can only be prescribed by a Dermatologist) as well as laser therapy and medical microdermabrasion.

 Yes, the activity of the pilosebaceous glands is inherited.

-There is a great deal of variation in the incidence of Acne throughout the world, with South-Eastern Asians having less sebaceous gland activity and tending to show a decreased incidence of Acne as well as it being less severe.
+There is a great deal of variation in the incidence of acne throughout the world, with South-Eastern Asians having less sebaceous gland activity and tending to show a decreased level of acne as well as it being less severe.

-Black-skinned patients are more likely to form whiteheads and white skinned patients more likely to have inflammatory Acne Patients with black skin may respond to inflammatory Acne by forming keloid scars which can result in gross disfigurement.
+Black-skinned patients are more likely to form whiteheads and white skinned patients are more likely to have inflammatory acne forming mostly papules and pustules.
+Patients with black skin may respond to inflammatory acne by forming keloid scars which can result in scarring and disfigurement.

-A specific form of comedomal Acne that is very common in black patients is Pomade Acne, due to the application of waxes, greases and oils to the hair, resulting in pilosebaceous duct blockage and therefore comedogenesis.
-Ideally, the patient should cease from using such materials on the hair.
+A specific form of comedomal acne that is very common in black patients is Pomade Acne, due to the application of waxes, greases and oils to the hair, resulting in pilosebaceous duct blockage and therefore comedogenesis.
+Ideally, patients that suffer from this particular type of acne should cease using such materials on the hair.

-This form of Acne is very common in pre-teenage or early teenage years.
-Treatment at this stage may prevent further development of the Acne: topical tretinoin or adaptalene used once daily at night.
-We prefer to use retinoids at night as they can photosensitize the skin and therefore are best washed off in the morning before going into sunshine.
-Topical retinoids are effective against whiteheads and blackheads and may also bene?t patients with increased pigmentation.
-Salicylic acid up 2% in numerous formulations may be used as an anticomedone treatment and mild anti-inflammatory agent.
-Azelaic acid formulations can also be effective
+This form of acne is very common in pre-teenage or early teenage years.
+Treatment at this stage may prevent further development of the acne: topical tretinoin or adaptalene used once daily at night.
+We prefer to use retinoids at night as they can photosensitize the skin, making it more sensitive to the sun and therefore are best washed off in the morning before going into sunshine.
+Topical retinoids are effective against whiteheads and blackheads and may also benefit patients with increased pigmentation.
+Salicylic acid up to 2% in numerous formulations may be used as an anticomedone treatment and mild anti-inflammatory agent.
+Azelaic acid formulations can also be effective.

-Mild inflammatory Acne may be treated by either 5-10% benzyl peroxide on its own, or benzyl peroxide combined with erythromycin.
+Mild inflammatory acne may be treated by either 5-10% benzyl peroxide on its own, or benzyl peroxide combined with erythromycin.
 This treatment is ideal as it is the most effective topical antimicrobial therapy.
 Topical clindamycin and erythromycin are also effective and can be used twice daily.
-More severe inflammatory Acne will require systemic antibiotics such as tetracycline and erythromycin and its derivates minocycline, doxycycline, or a combination of trimethoprim plus sulfamethoxazole.
+More severe inflammatory acne will require systemic antibiotics such as tetracycline and erythromycin and its derivates minocycline, doxycycline, or a combination of trimethoprim plus sulfamethoxazole.
 Systemic (oral medication) retinoids in the form of isotretinoin is the treatment of choice for severe cases.
-A 4-6-month course of 0.5-1.0mg/kg per day causes complete remission in most cases.